ce-castro/dhcatolico/wp-content/plugins/instagram-feed/README.txt

 * **Increase Social Engagement** - Increase engagement between you and your Instagram followers.
 Increase your number of followers by displaying your Instagram content directly on your site.
 * **Save Time** - Don't have time to update your photos on your site?
 Save time and increase efficiency by only posting your photos to Instagram and automatically displaying them on your website
 * **Display Your Content Your Way** - Customize your Instagram feeds to look exactly the way you want, so that they blend seemlessly into your site or pop out at your visitors!
-* **Keep Your Site Looking Fresh** - Automatically push your new Instagram content straight to your site to keep it looking fresh and keeping your audience engaged.
+* **Keep Your Site Looking Fresh** - Automatically aggregate your new Instagram content straight to your site to keep it looking fresh and keeping your audience engaged.
 * **Super simple to set up** - Once installed, you can be displaying your Instagram photos within 30 seconds!
 No confusing steps or Instagram Developer account needed.
+The Instagram Feed aggregator plugin is the easiest way to aggregate Instagram posts on your site.
+* **Powers all Instagram oEmbeds on your site** - With WordPress removing support for Instagram oEmbeds, the plugin will now power all Instagram embeds on your site, old and new, to allow them to continue working.

 = Pro Version =
 In order to maintain the free version of the plugin on an ongoing basis, and to provide quick and effective support for free, we offer a Pro version of the plugin.
 The Pro version allows you to:
-* Display Hashtag feeds (fully compatible with the Instagram December 11, 2018, API changes)
+* Display Hashtag feeds
 * View photos and videos in a popup lightbox directly on your site
 * View post comments for user feeds
 * Display the number of like and comments for each post